HaKfar HaYarok: Name

-Gershon Zak, the founder of the village, called it in 1950 "Green Village", without a definite article, with the intention to name it after David Ben-Gurion (1886–1973), whose original name was Gryn or Grün, lit. "green" in Yiddish or German.
-However, many people did not understand the message contained in the name, and over the years a definite article became added to the institution.
-Another 20 years later, once the death of Israel's third Prime Minister, Levi Eshkol (1895–1969), occurred before that of the older Ben-Gurion, "the green village" was called after him, becoming since "The Levi Eshkol Green Village".
+Gershon Zak, who founded the village in 1950, called it "Green Village" with the intention to name it after David Ben-Gurion (1886–1973), whose original name was Gryn or Grün, lit. "green" in Yiddish or German.
+However, many people did not understand the message contained in the name, and over the years a definite article "The" was added to the institution's name.
+Twenty years later, after the death of Israel's third Prime Minister, Levi Eshkol (1895–1969), which occurred before the death of the older Ben-Gurion, "the green village" was named after Eshkol, becoming "The Levi Eshkol Green Village".